 - The winner of the Brisbane Portrait Prize Next Gen Category will receive a $2000 prize thanks to our partner Gadens

-- In 2023, 15-20 works will be recognised as finalists and hung in the main finalists exhibition at the Brisbane Powerhouse
+- In 2023, 15-20 works were recognised as finalists and hung in the main finalists exhibition at the Brisbane Powerhouse

-- A further selection of works will be recognised as Highly Commended and invited to exhibit their works in the Gadens Foyer at 111 Eagle Street
+- A further selection of works were recognised as Highly Commended and invited to exhibit their works in the Gadens Foyer at 111 Eagle Street

-- All finalists and highly commended works will be recognised in a Next Gen gallery on the Brisbane Portrait Prize website
+- All finalists and highly commended works are recognised in a Next Gen gallery on the Brisbane Portrait Prize website.